Projections and Algorithms

 [53] Gandalf

 Here, we combine both a projection and a comparison function.
-The projection will return an int, and then the comparison function will compare those int values:
+The projection function will return an int, and then the comparison function will compare those int values:

 #include <vector>